 Yet all of these individuals are also at risk of contracting COVID-19, so it’s even more vital that the people around them do get vaccinated.

 As with all vaccines, Independence Blue Cross has no control over the availability and prioritization of distributing the vaccine.
-Distribution of the COVID-19 vaccine will be controlled by the federal government, in collaboration with state and local governments.
+Distribution of the COVID-19 vaccines is being controlled by the federal government, in collaboration with state and local governments.
+But whenever you’re able to get vaccinated, your vaccination will be covered.

 It’s urgent that we all do our part until we can get vaccinated.
 And once it’s our turn to receive the vaccine, it’s urgent that we get vaccinated as soon as we can.